egeoffrey/docs/docs/configure/multi-house.md

 All the scenarios above imply you want to configure two fully independent houses.
 A different configuration could be to have the same eGeoffrey instance (e.g. same house) spread across two or more locations.

-This is once again supported as far as the eGeoffrey controller/database/gateway reside only in a primary location and the others are configured with `egeoffrey-cli setup` to connect to the remote gateway offered by the primary location.
+This is once again supported as far as the eGeoffrey controller/database/gateway reside only in a primary location and the others are configured with `egeoffrey-cli config setup` to connect to the remote gateway offered by the primary location.
 Of course that gateway must be reachable over the network.